 The most popular CMS system is WordPress (used by over half of the top 1 million websites) – see Built With, but all the options have their strengths and weaknesses.
 Your choice of CMS will depend on many factors, but is critical to the long term success of your website.
 Changing the platform at a later date is possible, but often a costly and complex process.
-I aim to provide a website that clearly meets the needs of your target audience with an emphasis on clarity and ease of use.
-I will recommend the CMS system that best suits your specification.
+I aim to provide a website that clearly meets the needs of your target audience with an emphasis on clarity, ease of use and lead conversion.

 Template designs can be adapted or we can start from your own ideas.
 Sites are built in modular form and developed over time to include extra functionality.
 Throughout the process I will ensure you are aware of progress and agreed budgets are enforced.
 You can get an idea about pricing here.

 WordPress is an online, open source website creation tool.
 It’s probably the easiest and most powerful blogging and website content management system in existence today.